milostomic/implementation-guides/netverify/netverify-web-v4.md

 For a better user experience when creating a three-dimensional map of your user's face, you must allow full screen mode.
 This will address the positioning and distance between the capture interface and the camera.

-|⚠️ The `allow="camera;fullscreen" allowfullscreen` attributes must be included to enable the camera for image capture in [supported browsers](#supported-browsers) in full screen mode.
+|⚠️ The `allow="camera;fullscreen;accelerometer;gyroscope;magnetometer" allowfullscreen` attributes must be included to enable the camera for image capture in [supported browsers](#supported-browsers) in full screen mode.
 |:----------|

 ### Example HTML